iamvijaydev/px-say-em/README.md

 * Open plugin folder from repository extracted zip
 * Open Google Chrome
 * Goto `Settings > Tools > Extension`
-* Drag and drop `px-say-em.crx` into the Extension tab in Google Chrome
+* Drag and drop `px-say-em.crx` into this Extension tab

 Edit and use (advanced)